-Almond Flour Lemon Blueberry Breakfast Bread includes 11 grams of protein per slice for those who love a sweet breakfast.
-Boosted with a little protein powder for a healthy bread recipe!
+This Almond Flour Lemon Blueberry Breakfast Bread includes 11 grams of protein per slice for those who love a sweet breakfast.
+Vibrant citrus flavor with bursts of fresh berries makes this moist and fluffy bread so inviting!

-This lovely breakfast bread recipe is made with almond flour and sweetened with pure maple syrup for a naturally gluten free loaf that is high in protein.
+I’m calling it a breakfast bread recipe because it is made with almond flour and sweetened with pure maple syrup for a naturally gluten free loaf that is high in protein.

 When cut into 8 thick slices, each slice contains 11 grams of protein.
 Not too shabby for a sweet bread!
 To provide perspective, a typical slice of banana bread contains 2 grams of protein.
 Check out the nutrient information in the recipe card below.